I help adults in New Mexico heal from trauma and insecure attachment.

 We all have a natural ability to heal from traumatic experiences; however, sometimes your mind requires some help to get started with the healing process.
 I offer a form of therapy called EMDR that helps activate your mind’s built-in ability to heal from trauma.
 EMDR doesn’t require homework between sessions and it doesn’t require you to talk in depth about your traumatic experiences.
 Instead, I will guide you as you gently but systematically focus your attention on your unprocessed traumatic memories so your mind can reprocess and heal them.
 Once your mind has fully reprocessed a traumatic memory, the memory stops being traumatic; you can still remember and describe the unfortunate events that happened, but remembering these events no longer makes you feel emotionally distressed.

-Therapy for Attachment Issues
+Therapy for Insecure Attachment

 Attachment is the bond that forms between you and important people in your life.
 You learned how to have loving relationships when you were a young child, based on your relationships with your parents (or other caregivers).
 If those early relationships went well and you learned healthy ways of being in relationship, you would have developed a secure attachment style.
 However, if there were problems in your early relationships with your parents and you learned less-healthy ways of being in close relationships, you would have developed an insecure attachment style.